The Wonderful World of Dr. Seuss

 The Creative Mind of Dr. Seuss

-For years children and adults alike have been entertained and tickled by the wondrous world of Dr. Seuss He has managed to write memorable, playful characters that speak to children and draw them into the world of reading.
+For years children and adults alike have been entertained and tickled pink by the wondrous world of Dr. Seuss.
+He has managed to write memorable, playful characters that speak to children and draw them into the world of reading.

 One of the things I like best about Dr. Seuss are his witticisms.
 I have included several of them in the form of callouts.
 Notice how he encourages kids to be themselves, lets them know that having fun is something that will help them grow, reading is something that will take them far, and encourages them to follow their heart.
 He lets them know that they can become anything they want to become, and go anywhere they want to go.